Home / About ANEM / Global and Regional Membership of the ANEM

 Strategic Partners

-ANEM's strategic partners are local and regional organizations, as well as other organizations in Europe and the world, which share ANEM's vision and aims, and promote professional, responsible and independent media.
+Strategic partners of the Association are local and regional organizations, as well as other European and world organizations that share ANEM's vision and aims and promote professional, responsible and independent media.

-Having recognized ANEM's democratic potential and orientation towards reforms, numerous sponsor organizations have supported its work: USAID, IREX ProMedia; Norwegian People's Aid (NPA); Swedish Helsinki Committee (SHC); the Press Now Foundation; medienhilfe; the European Agency for Reconstruction and Development (EAR), OSCE Mission to Serbia's Media Department, etc. ANEM has also collaborated with the European Union and the Council of Europe.
+Having recognized ANEM's democratic potential and orientation towards reforms, numerous donor organizations have supported its work and activities: IREX, Norwegian People's Aid (NPA), Civil Rights Defenders (former Swedish Helsinki Committee - SHC), the Press Now Foundation, Medienhilfe, the European Agency for Reconstruction and Development (EAR), European Commission, Foundation for an Open Society, as well as EU Delegation to the Republic of Serbia, Norwegian Embassy in Belgrade, Dutch Embassy in Belgrade etc. ANEM is also cooperating with OSCE Mission to Serbia Media Department and the Council of Europe's office in Serbia.

 ANEM campaigns